Isogeny classes of abelian varieties with no principal polarizations: Introduction

-\proclaim{Theorem \TTmain} Let $p$ be an odd prime number and let $k$ be a $p$-admissible field.
+\begin{theorem} Let $p$ be an odd prime number and let $k$ be a $p$-admissible field.
 Let $E$ be a $p$-isolated elliptic curve over~$k$, let $\ell$ be a degree-$p$ Galois extension of~$k$, and let $X$ be the reduced restriction of scalars of $E$ from $\ell$ to~$k$.
-Then $X$ is simple, and every polarization of every abelian variety isogenous to $X$ has degree divisible by~$p^{2}$. \endproclaim
+Then $X$ is simple, and every polarization of every abelian variety isogenous to $X$ has degree divisible by~$p^{2}$. \end{theorem}

-We provide an elementary proof of this theorem in Part~\PARTnoPPAVs\ of this paper.
-In Section~\SSgeneral\ we prove some basic results about polarizations and endomorphism rings of Galois twists of abelian varieties; we apply these general results in Section~\SSrestriction\ to prove several results about reduced restrictions of scalars of $p$-isolated elliptic curves.
-We use the results of Section~\SSrestriction\ to prove Theorem~\TTmain\ in Section~\SSproof.
+We provide an elementary proof of this theorem in Part~\ref{PARTnoPPAVs} of this paper.
+In Section~\ref{SSgeneral} we prove some basic results about polarizations and endomorphism rings of Galois twists of abelian varieties; we apply these general results in Section~\ref{SSrestriction} to prove several results about reduced restrictions of scalars of $p$-isolated elliptic curves.
+We use the results of Section~\ref{SSrestriction} to prove Theorem~\ref{TTmain} in Section~\ref{SSproof}.

-In Part~\PARTpolarizations\ we prove a very general theorem that sheds additional light on the proof of Theorem~\TTmain.
-In Section~\SSattainablestatement\ we associate to every isogeny class $\CC$ of abelian varieties over a field $k$ a two-torsion group $\CBtwo(\CC)$ and a finite set $S_{\CC}\subseteq\CBtwo(\CC)$, and we prove in Section~\SSattainableproof\ that the set $S_{\CC}$ determines the set of kernels of polarizations of varieties in $\CC$ up to Jordan-H\"older isomorphism.
-Then in Section~\SSrevisit\ we revisit the proof of Theorem~\TTmain\ and show how it can be interpreted in terms of the group $\CBtwo(\CC)$ and the set~$S_{\CC}$.
+In Part~\ref{PARTpolarizations} we prove a very general theorem that sheds additional light on the proof of Theorem~\ref{TTmain}.
+In Section~\ref{SSattainablestatement} we associate to every isogeny class $\CC$ of \marginpar{ No --- the proof of this statement is incorrect.} abelian varieties over a field $k$ a two-torsion group $\CBtwo(\CC)$ and a finite set $S_{\CC}\subseteq\CBtwo(\CC)$, and { we prove in Section~\ref{SSattainableproof} that the set $S_{\CC}$ determines the set of kernels of polarizations of varieties in $\CC$ up to Jordan-H\"older isomorphism.} Then in Section~\ref{SSrevisit} we revisit the proof of Theorem~\ref{TTmain} and show how it can be interpreted in terms of the group $\CBtwo(\CC)$ and the set~$S_{\CC}$.

-Theorem~\TTmain\ was inspired by a construction of Silverberg and Zarhin (see~\cite{\refSilverbergZarhinReps} and~\cite{\refSilverbergZarhinPolReps}); they too construct twists of a power of an elliptic curve such that every polarization of every abelian variety isogenous to the twist has degree divisible by a given prime.
-Their original construction is limited to base fields of positive characteristic that have nonabelian Galois extensions of a certain type, but more recently they have produced a new construction that works over an arbitrary number field (see~\cite{\refSilverbergZarhinPols}).
+Theorem~\ref{TTmain} was inspired by a construction of Silverberg and Zarhin (see~\cite{brefSilverbergZarhinReps} and~\cite{brefSilverbergZarhinPolReps}); they too construct twists of a power of an elliptic curve such that every polarization of every abelian variety isogenous to the twist has degree divisible by a given prime.
+Their original construction is limited to base fields of positive characteristic that have nonabelian Galois extensions of a certain type, but more recently they have produced a new construction that works over an arbitrary number field (see~\cite{brefSilverbergZarhinPols}).